Creuna-Oslo/Episerver.Basis.Slim/docs/content/features/search.md

 Episerver Search is bundled as a default search solution.
 Many projects are using Find, so how to remove Episerver Search is also documented here.

+A [nuget package](https://github.com/jstemerdink/EPi.Libraries.BlockSearch) is included to make blocks searchable as well.
+If you want to exclude a property on a block from being indexed, add the attribute [Searchable(false)] to it.

 ### Enabling search
 Episerver Search is disabled by default, as a manual configuration change is needed without crashing the initialization.